RJK-Engineering/GorillaravelBlog/README.md

 Trello board @ https://trello.com/b/wB3TUVdD/laravel-blog-heiner-en-rob

-- User can post articles
-- User can read articles
-- User can click on header to view article on single page
-- User can comment on single article page
-- User can delete a comment

 # User Stories

 User Story  | Als een ... | wil ik ... | zodat ...